 Hallstatt is one of the most beautiful and famous places in Austria.
 It is located in the Salzkammergut region of the country and is fairly close to Salzburg.
 The village is small with traditional Austrian architecture and built near the Dachstein mountains on Hallstätter See (Lake).
 One of the beautiful features of the village is that many of the buildings are built climbing up the mountain which is wonderful to see.

-This village is so beautiful in fact, that the China has created a copy of it in Luoyang, Boluo County.
+This village is so beautiful in fact that China has created a copy of it in Luoyang, Boluo County.
 Their design includes similar architecture styles, copying the famous church tower and various other aspects.
 Although this is sometimes viewed as controversial it has added a nice bump to tourism, as many more people from China now visit Hallstatt in Austria as a result.

 When to Visit

 Hallstatt is beautiful at every time of year.
-If you go in the winter you may have snow covered rooftops and on the mountain, and it may be a bit gloomy which adds a wonderful atmosphere.
+If you go in the winter you may have snow-covered rooftops and on the mountain, and it may be a bit gloomy which adds a wonderful atmosphere.
 If you go in the spring it will have that fresh look with flowers and new leaves on the trees, summer will be green and perfect for hiking and going on boat trips, and in the autumn there will be the most incredible colours.
 So far I have only visited Hallstatt once in the Autumn and it was breathtaking.
-If you do visit late autumn (October/November), or into the winter you may find places close earlier and there are less places to eat.
+If you do visit in late autumn (October/November), or into the winter you may find places close earlier and there are fewer places to eat.

 How to get to Hallstatt